MileHacker Logo

 Explore Diverse Landscapes

-From high points, you can see sweeping views of the Gulf, neighboring islands, and the island's own lush, green interior.
-This compact geography packs a lot of natural beauty into a small area.
+From high points, you are able to see sweeping views of the Gulf, neighboring islands, and the island's own lush, green interior.
+This compact geography packs a lot of natural the loveliness into a small area.

 Next Up: Best Time to Visit Ko Tao.
 Weather, Seasons, Climate